 Inspiring donors to invest in your mission is an art and a science.
 Our work as fundraisers requires us to cultivate relationships and demonstrate our impact while staying ahead of giving trends and providing an exceptional year-round experience.
 With all the responsibilities fundraisers have in a changing donor landscape, you’re bound to make a mistake or two along the way.
 But when you approach fundraising mistakes as learning adventures, you’ll be more likely to take risks and uncover new opportunities.

-Here are three tips from NLC trainer and fundraising consultant Sara Leonard, MBA, CFRE of Sara Leonard Group for turning your fundraising mistakes into new opportunities to increase long-term revenue and results.
+Here are three tips from Nonprofit Leadership Center trainer and fundraising consultant Sara Leonard, MBA, CFRE, to turn your fundraising mistakes into new opportunities to increase long-term revenue and results.

 How to Turn Your Fundraising Mistakes into Future Wins

 1. See shortfalls as opportunities to optimize.

 Rather than viewing fundraising mistakes as failures, think of them as adventures — powerful opportunities to learn something new that you can apply to future efforts.
 Take a realistic look at what you did in the planning and execution stages.
 Identify strategies that are accepted as the way you do things in your organization but might not actually be the right or best way to do them.
 By creating a culture where you have the freedom to fail from time to time but apply learnings to enhance your efforts moving forward, you’re sure to better engage donors and raise dollars.

 2. Use research to set realistic goals.